Symmetry in Neural Network Parameter Spaces: Challenges and Future Directions

 \section{Challenges and Future Directions}

 In Sections \ref{sec:definitions}–\ref{sec:other-space}, we reviewed the current understanding of parameter space symmetries, covering their theoretical foundations as well as tangible effects on the geometry of loss landscapes, the dynamics of optimization, and the design of practical algorithms.
-Despite substantial progress, key questions persist.
-What symmetries have yet to be discovered, especially in increasingly complex modern architectures?
-How do these symmetries interact with data, dynamics, and representations?
-And how can we turn these insights into general-purpose tools that scale across tasks and domains?
 In this section, we outline key research directions towards a more complete theoretical foundation of parameter space symmetry, better understanding of the role of symmetry in deep learning theory, and broader applicability of symmetry-informed methods.